gfabricante/ERT_Project/README.md

 ### 4. Interpolation
-- This python script will interpolate given grid points to a specified structured grid
+- Interpolate.py will interpolate given grid points to a specified structured grid
 - We opted for a radially basis function, specifically Inverse Multiquadratic, for our interpolator
   - Inverse Multiquadratic was selected based on testing and visual observations/comparisons of the other functions
   - This function appeared to be effective for scattered data, while not being overly aggressive or passive